-The City supports funding to assist cities with urban forest management and meeting the costs of preparing for, and responding to, catastrophic urban forest problems.
-Specifically, cities need additional funding for the identification, removal, replacement, and treatment of trees related to management of Emerald Ash Borer.
-The state should provide on-going funding for a grant program with annual funding that is usable for those activities.
+The City supports funding to assist cities with urban forest management and meeting the needs of preparing for, and responding to, catastrophic urban forest issues such as Emerald ash borer and climate change.
+To combat present and future pests and diseases and the impacts of climate change, cities need additional funding for planning, tree inventory, maintenance, treatment, removal and planting.
+The state should provide on-going funding for those activities.